-For time-variant \textit{perception latency}, we evaluate \textit{PLM-Net} against varying latency levels ($[0.0-0.35]$ seconds).
-Similar to the constant latency scenario, the upper image in Fig.\ref{fig:plm-delta-rand-steering1} illustrates qualitative steering angle comparisons over time, with the blue line representing \textit{BM} driving without latency, the green line representing \textit{BM} driving with time-variant latency, and the red line representing \textit{PLM-Net} driving with time-variant latency.
+For time-variant perception latency, we evaluate PLM-Net against varying latency levels ([0.0--0.35] s).
+Similar to the constant latency scenario, the upper image in Figure~\ref{fig:plm-delta-rand-steering1} illustrates qualitative steering angle comparisons over time, with the blue line representing the BM driving without latency, the green line representing the BM driving with time-variant latency, and the red line representing PLM-Net driving with time-variant latency.
 The lower image illustrates the varying latency values experienced by both models over time.
-Additionally, Fig.\ref{fig:plm-delta-rand-steering2} provides a visual representation of vehicle trajectories on the test track, colored based on steering angle values.
-Table \ref{tbl:PLM-delta-rand-steering} quantifies steering angle errors, demonstrating \textit{PLM-Net}'s effectiveness in reducing errors compared to \textit{BM} under time-variant latency conditions.
-Under a time-variant \textit{perception latency} of $[0-0.35]$ seconds, the performance of the Base Model (BM) significantly decreased.
-The Mean Absolute Error (MAE) between the \textit{BM} without latency and the \textit{BM} with latency is $0.3336$, indicating a substantial degradation in steering angle accuracy.
+Additionally, Figure~\ref{fig:plm-delta-rand-steering2} provides a visual representation of vehicle trajectories on the test track, colored based on steering angle values.
+Table \ref{tbl:PLM-delta-rand-steering} quantifies steering angle errors, demonstrating PLM-Net's effectiveness in reducing errors compared to the BM under time-variant latency conditions.
+Under a time-variant perception latency of \mbox{[0.0--0.35] s,} the performance of the BM degraded substantially.
+The Mean Absolute Error (MAE) between the BM without latency and the BM with latency is $0.3336$, indicating a substantial degradation in steering angle similarity.
 However, when using PLM-Net, the performance decline was mitigated, with the MAE reduced to $0.0710$.
-This represents a $78.7\%$ improvement in MAE compared to the \textit{BM} under the same latency condition.
+This represents a $78.7\%$ improvement in MAE compared to the BM under the same latency condition.
 Additionally, the Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) were similarly improved with PLM-Net, showing reductions of $94.2\%$ and $76.0\%$, respectively.